polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ![Invoking your HTTP endpoints](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/endpoints.jpg)

-You can already execute your endpoint by clicking the _"Invoke"_ button for your endpoint.
+You can already invoke your endpoint by clicking the _"Invoke"_ button for your endpoint.
 If you do this, you should see a bunch of JSON objects returned from your server resembling the following, depending upon which table you chose.